Aprovask, 5 mg+150 mg 28 pcs.

 Overdose

-The available data for amlodipine suggest that severe overdose may result in marked peripheral vasodilation and possibly development of reflex tachycardia.
-The development of severe and prolonged excessive BP reduction, up to the development of shock with fatal outcome, has been reported.
+Available data for amlodipine suggest that severe overdose may lead to significant peripheral vasodilation and possibly the development of reflex tachycardia.
+The development of a pronounced and prolonged excessive decrease in blood pressure, up to the development of shock with a fatal outcome, has been reported.

-Treatment: the patient should be under close medical supervision.
-Treatment must be symptomatic and supportive of basic vital body functions.
+Treatment: The patient should be under close medical supervision.
+Treatment should be symptomatic and support the basic vital functions of the body.

 There is no specific information on the treatment of irbesartan overdose.
-Suggested measures for Aprovasc® overdose include gastric lavage.
-Administration of activated charcoal in healthy volunteers immediately after or 2 h after ingestion of 10 mg amlodipine showed a slight decrease in absorption of amlodipine.
+Suggested measures in case of overdose of the drug Aprovask® include gastric lavage.
+Administration of activated charcoal to healthy volunteers immediately after or 2 hours after oral administration of 10 mg amlodipine showed a slight decrease in amlodipine absorption.

-Because amlodipine has a high degree of binding to blood proteins and irbesartan is not excreted by hemodialysis, it is unlikely that hemodialysis may be beneficial in overdose.
+Due to the fact that amlodipine is characterized by a high degree of binding to blood proteins, and irbesartan is not excreted from the body by hemodialysis, it is unlikely that hemodialysis would be useful in case of overdose.

-In severe overdose, active cardiac and respiratory monitoring should be initiated.
-Frequent BP measurement is necessary.
-Clinically significant BP decrease due to amlodipine overdose requires active cardiovascular support, including elevation of limbs.
-CPR and diuresis should be monitored.
-It may be necessary to administer vasoconstrictors to restore vascular tone and BP (provided there are no contraindications for their administration).
-Intravenous injection of calcium gluconate may be useful in eliminating the effects of calcium channel blockade.
+In case of severe overdose, active monitoring of cardiac activity and respiration should be initiated.
+Frequent blood pressure measurements are necessary.
+A clinically significant decrease in blood pressure due to an overdose of amlodipine requires active maintenance of cardiovascular activity, including placing the limbs in an elevated position.
+Blood volume and diuresis should be monitored.
+It may be necessary to administer vasoconstrictor drugs to restore vascular tone and blood pressure (provided there are no contraindications to their administration).
+IV administration of calcium gluconate may be helpful in reversing the effects of calcium channel blockade.

 ---|---|